 Blockchain technology should not be used indiscriminately in healthcare, since its data is immutable.
 Large files, or those which change often, may be kept out.
 All identifying data should be kept off the chain.

 DLT experts comment, “With new regulations on the rise, such as the General Data Protection Regulation (GDPR), in conjunction with regulations that have been around for more than a decade, such as HIPAA, patient privacy is now a standard when considering processing any form of PHI.”

 The benefits of using blockchains, relative to traditional methods of healthcare database management systems, include decentralized management, unchangeable databases, data provenance, traceable data, robust data, availability of data to any authorized user, while keeping it out of the hands of unauthorized users by encryption that is dependent on a patient’s private key.

-Applications in healthcare
+Applications of Blockchain in healthcare